BHashemi2021/surfs_up/README.md

 ## Summary:

 All in all, the average temperatures between the months of June and December are good enough to go surfing or for an ice-cream or both.
 Nevertheless, the rainfalls seem to be rather higher in December.

-The prospects for opening a surf shop seems to be relevant in June but eating ice-cream on a rainy December day needs a rather different taste but not that rare.
+The prospects for opening a surf shop seems to be relevant in June given there are other months with similar weather qualities and ideal for ice-cream business too but eating ice-cream on a rainy December day may need a rather different taste..